-In July 2018, the workgroup convened for a webinar for follow-up discussions on the initial set of episode subgroups, service assignment, exclusions, and risk adjustment.
-Members provided feedback on feedback on refinements based on testing results for the measure as configured based on input received during the inperson meeting.
+In August 2018, the workgroup convened for a webinar for follow-up discussions on the episode sub-groups, service assignment, risk adjustment, and exclusions.
+Members provided feedback on feedback on refinements based on testing results for the measure as configured based on input received during the in-person meeting.

-After field testing, the workgroup met via webinar in November 2018 to consider stakeholder feedback received during field testing, refine the measure, and review updated testing results.
-After this final webinar, Acumen prepared the final measure specifications documentation reflecting the updates.
+After field testing, the workgroup met via webinar November and December 2018 to consider stakeholder feedback received during field testing, refine the measure, and review updated testing results.
+After meeting, Acumen prepared the final measure specifications documentation reflecting the updates.